-The version destined for the U.S. will be sourced from a Ford production facility in India.
-Our version in the States will be a new generation of EcoSports, which has been on sale around the world since 2013.
+American-market Ecosports are assembled in India.
+Our version in the States is one of a generation that has been on sale around the world since 2013.

 MORE: Read our 2020 Ford EcoSport review

 Designed to square off against rivals like the Mazda CX-3 and the Chevrolet Trax, the EcoSport is a small five-seat crossover with limited cargo space and a tight second row of seats.
 But its pint-size dimensions make it decidedly city-oriented here.
 Instead of a liftgate like its rivals, the EcoSport features a swing-out tailgate.
 In some markets, that tailgate has a spare tire festooned to it, but the American EcoSport does without a spare.
 That's not necessarily unusual; most rivals do without a fifth wheel and tire as well.

 Global EcoSports come in at around 167 inches from head to toe, making them quite a bit smaller than the brand's Escape.
 For comparison, the Escape is about a foot longer, with most of that space dedicated to the rear seat and the cargo area.

 The EcoSport is based on the Ford Fiesta's platform, which gives it decent handling.
 Ford offers a choice between 1.0-liter turbo-3 and 2.0-liter inline-4.
 Only the 4-cylinder model is offered with all-wheel drive.
 Both engines are mated exclusively to 6-speed automatic transmissions.

 On the tech front, the EcoSport packs a lot for a small vehicle.
 An 8.0-inch touchscreen shows off Ford's updated Sync 3 system and both Apple CarPlay and Android Auto.
 A 10-speaker B&O Play audio system is included on the Titanium, too.